hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

     ![Azure DevOps Services Screenshot: Creating a new application in your Azure DevOps Services Profile](./images/azure-devops-services-create-application.png)

-1. In the "Authorized scopes" section, select only “Code (read)” and “Code (status)” and then click “Create Application.”
+1. In the "Authorized scopes" section, select only "Code (read)" and "Code (status)" and then click "Create Application."

     ![Azure DevOps Services Screenshot: Required permissions when creating a new application in your Azure DevOps Services Profile](./images/azure-devops-services-application-permissions.png)